Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-no-public-ingress-sgr.md

-Pattern: An ingress security group rule allows traffic from /0
+Pattern: Use of public AWS ingress security group rule

 Issue: -